 What to Look for Inside the Property

-Buying a home is a huge financial and emotional commitment, so the information you get from property viewings is essential.
-Use this opportunity to take in of all the property’s features.
+Buying a home is a substantial financial and emotional commitment, so the information you get from property viewings is essential.
+Use this opportunity to take into all the property’s features.
 Take time, and don’t be afraid to ask for a second viewing if you need it.

-As well as the aesthetic features of the property, it is vital that you check for signs of disrepair.
+As well as the aesthetic features of the property, you must check for signs of disrepair.

 Is a new boiler in place?
 And is it in a good state of repair?